-In the economic downturn of 2008-09, I got a lot of calls from people that had bought a number of pieces of property, and they were losing one or more of their properties.
-They ended up as debtors with large foreclosure (deficiency) judgments against them.
-Some of these were individuals who have heard me speak, and purchased one of my business or estate planning courses.
-We were able to keep an ongoing dialogue, and I answered their questions without additional fees.
-I encourage my students to talk to me.
-If I know what problems are out there, I can refine my courses to meet the needs of more people.
+Fifteen years ago, I was getting a lot of calls from people that had bought a number of pieces of property, and due to the rotten real estate markets in some states, they were losing one or more of their properties.
+They were ending up as a debtor with large foreclosure (deficiency) judgments against them.
+Some of these were individuals who had heard me speak, and purchased one of my business or estate planning courses.
+We are able to keep an ongoing dialogue, and I will answer their questions without additional fees.
+Also, if I know what problems are out there, I can refine my courses to meet the needs of more people, so I encourage my students to talk to me.